What inspired you to create art and become an artist? (events, feelings, experiences...)

-Can you tell us about your most important trade show experience?
+Can you tell us about your most important exhibition experience?

-If you could have created a famous work of art history, which one would you choose?
-And why ?
+If you could have created a famous work in the history of art, which one would you choose?
+And why?

-If you could invite a famous artist (dead or alive) to dinner, who would it be?
+If you could invite one famous artist (dead or alive) to dinner, who would it be?
 How would you suggest he spend the evening?

 Banksy.
 I’m so curious to hear his opinion about importance of a sensible breakfast 🙂